Symbian9/qmapshack-doc-wiki/DocGisItems.md

 Sometimes several items have the same coordinate or are very close by.
 That makes it hard to select a single one.
 If several items are highlighted (up to 8), simply do a left button click with your mouse.
 Each item will be shown in a circle with it's icon.
 Click on the circle you want.
 Or somewhere on the map to cancel the selection.

 ![maproom1.png](images/DocGisItems/maproom1.png)

+## Draw Order & Copy Items

+All GIS items are grouped by projects.
+Currently a project equals to a GPX file.
+Within a project the items are grouped by their type:

+1. Tracks
+2. Routes
+3. Waypoints

+This order can't be changed.
+However you can change the order of items within a group.